gopita/ABInbev_case/README.md

 2. Install dependencies by running `pip install -r requirements.txt`.
 3. Run the `app.py` file using `python app.py`.
 4. Run tests using `python -m unittest tests.py`.

+## Assumptions Made
+- **Admin vs. Regular User Roles**:
+  - Admin users are restricted from making purchases, and this distinction was critical in determining both the user experience and permissions.
+  - Admins focus solely on product management.

+- **Basic Authentication**:
+  - I've implemented a simple username-password authentication without encryption, focusing on the core functionalities of the platform.

+## Learnings and Challenges
+- **Session Management**:
+  - Implementing role-based session management was critical to ensuring the correct user experience.
+I had to ensure the admin could only manage products, while regular users could add items to the cart and place orders.

+- **Cart and Order Flow**:
+  - Understanding the flow between adding items to a cart and placing an order was crucial, and required handling edge cases like cart clearing post-order.

+## Approach Taken
+- **Role-Based Access**:
+  - The system differentiates between admins and regular users, with customized experiences and restrictions.
+For example, only admins can manage products, while regular users can place orders.

+- **Separation of Responsibilities**:
+  - Admins handle product management, while regular users manage their shopping experience.
+This clear separation helped avoid feature bloat and made user actions more predictable.

+## Trade-offs and Decisions
+- **Simple Authentication**:
+  - Instead of implementing a more complex authentication system (e.g., OAuth or token-based), I opted for basic username-password authentication to focus on core functionality.